-COMM ST 351-0 Technology and Human Interaction

-Understanding human interactions that take place both with and through technology; design, creation, and evaluation of technologies to support such interactions.
+COMM ST 351-0 Technology and Human InteractionUnderstanding human interactions that take place both with and through technology; design, creation, and evaluation of technologies to support such interactions.

 comm st 352-0 Social Network Analysis Use of social network analysis to understand the growing connectivity and complexity in the world around us on different scales, ranging from small groups to the web.
 How we create social, economic, and technological networks; how these networks enable and constrain our attitudes and behavior.
-COMM St 353-0 Collaboration Technology Communication and behavior in groups; issues raised by collaborative use and behavior in groups; issues raised by collaborative use of communication and computing technologies.
+COMM St 353-0 Collaboration Technology Communication and behavior in groups; issues raised by collaborative use of communication and computing technologies.
 Topics include theories of group and organizational behavior, interpersonal awareness, privacy, trust, technology-mediated communication, and technology evaluation and adoption.
+COMM St 354-0 Design Methods for Digital Media Contextual interviewing and observation techniques for understanding the design and use of digital media.
+Weekly readings and class discussion on conducting contextual interviews, making and interpreting observations, and analyzing qualitative data to improve digital media design.